- Diaphyseal dysplasia 1, progressive

 Some individuals with Camurati-Engelmnan disease do not have identified mutations in the TGFB1 gene.
 In these cases, the cause of the condition is unknown.

 Individuals with a family history of Camurati-Engelmann disease or symptoms associated with this condition may wish to consult with a genetics professional.
-Visit the Health Care Services section to learn how you can locate a genetics professional in your community.
+Visit the Genetic Resources section to learn how you can locate a genetics professional in your community.